 - Boilers deliver hot water in homes heated with radiators, baseboard heaters or radiant floor heat.

 Current models have an impressive 90 to 94 percent efficiency range, which can save you a lot of money on fuel.
+The XC95M Gas Furnace from Trane has an efficiency rating up to 97 percent.
 In fact, the savings may offset replacing your current heater if it’s more than 10 years old.

 Heat pump systems